harshitjain007/duedil/README.md

 ## Prerequisites
-Following should be installed on the system-
+Following software should be installed on the system and their locations should be inlcuded in the system PATH -
 1. Oracle Java 1.8
 2. Apache Spark
 3. Apache Maven